azuremike/Cisco-Portfolio/README.md

 # Cisco Portfolio
-All labs are performed on Cisco 4321 routers and Cisco 2960 Switches.
+All labs are performed on Cisco 4321 routers and Cisco 2960 switches.

 **Lab 1 Description:** Setup IPv4 OSPF across 5 routers.